Nicolas-Henri Tardieu: Work

 one of the most prominent engravers in France for his versatile use of point and graver.

 He was author of many engravings of the highest quality.

 Tardieu held true to the principles of his master, Gérard Audran.

 He was an opponent of the fashionable trend towards less serious subjects, and attempted to pass on his traditionalist views to his pupils.

 Tardieu engraved several of Watteau's paintings.

 His version of Champs Elysées and Embarcation for Cythera are excellent interpretations of Watteau's work as etchings.

 Tardieu had an extraordinary ability to retain the "silvery" atmosphere of Watteau's paintings in his engravings.
+Tardieu also engraved copies of many of the Mays of Notre Dame, creating vital records for some of the originals that are now lost.

 Prints

 Le Couronnement du Roi, after a painting by Pierre Dulin.
 The engraving was made soon after 25 October 1722 from a tableau in the series Le Sacre de Louis XV.

 Watteau et son ami Monsieur de Jullienne, 1731.

 Some of his best prints include: